What arborist work taught me about falling.

 And then I stayed.

-Some mornings I’d be halfway up a frozen maple with no feeling in my fingers, trying my best to tie a a knot by muscle memory alone.
+Some mornings I’d be halfway up a frozen maple with no feeling in my fingers, trying my best to tie a knot by muscle memory alone.
 Skin splitting.
 Wind cutting.
 Thinking, “I do not get paid enough for this.”
-(And I was right).
+And I was right.
 But I kept climbing.
-Because after a while, fear becomes familiar.
-Not gone.
-Just part of the wear and tear on your life.
+After a while, fear doesn’t really go away.
+You just get used to it being there.

 There’s an odd love that grows in the middle of that fear.
 Something physical and direct.
 You work, you sweat, you solve.
 Trees are puzzles.
-You figure out how to get up, what to cut, where it’ll fall.
-Where you won’t.
+You figure out how to get up, what to cut, where it’ll fall, and where you won’t.
 No guessing.
 No pretending.
-Just you, gravity, and your will power.
+Just you, gravity, and your willpower.

 I had some close calls.
 I nearly fell once, at eighty feet.
-A limb that split wrong.
+A limb split wrong.
 A long freefall swing until the rope caught.
-The hum of adrenaline that doesn’t wear off until long after you’re back on the ground.
+The kind of adrenaline that doesn’t wear off until long after you’re back on the ground.

 I also had moments where I paused, high up, and saw an ambulance go screaming past in the street below.
-Lights.
-Sirens.
+Lights and sirens.

 And something in me clicked.